BenSpectorOS/BenSpectorOS.github.io/projects/runtime/README.md

 **What do they do?**

-# Step 4 - Adding A Background
+# TODO 2 Part 1 - Adding A Background

-Include the script `js/view/background.js` by adding the following code to the `<head>` element of `index.html`

-    <script src="js/view/background.js"></script>
+Nice!
+Now we have something on our screen - but the background is pretty boring.
+Open up the file `js/view/background.js`.
+Here we have made a function for you called makeBackground.
+To have this background appear in our game we need to go back to `js/init.js` and call this function!

-Modify `index.html` at `TODO 2` to call our newly included code.
-You will need to supply the appropriate arguments to the function.
+In `init.js` at `TODO 2` call `makeBackground()`.
+You will need to supply the appropriate arguments to the function:

 ```js
 var background = opspark.makeBackground(app,ground);